japgiraldo/pre-and-post-image-processing-for-flocs/README.md

 # pre-and-post-image-processing-for-flocs

 You will find MATLAB219b (or later) codes to process your images. <br />
+If you have an earlier MATLAB version, you cannot use the function "centerCropWindow2d", which is used in the code CroppingImages.m.
+For tutorial purposes, you can use the cropped images from the folder "CroppedImages1000by1000" to applied the image processing and the post-processing

 Pre-processing: CroppingImages <br />
 Post-processing: FlocCounter, PlotFlocCounterML_interactions, ContourOverlayImage, Code Descriptions <br />
 ## Code Descriptions